ISBArch/ISBArch.github.io/chat.md

 ### Create an account

-_ℹ️ Note: you do not need to create a new account if you already have an matrix account on another server!
-If you do, join the workspace directly via [https://matrix.to/#/#isba:archaeo.social](https://matrix.to/#/#isba:archaeo.social)_
+_ℹ️ Note: you <b>need</b> to create a new account even if you already have a matrix account on another server!
+If you do, create a new account on the archeo.social server via [https://matrix.to/#/#isba:archaeo.social](https://matrix.to/#/#isba:archaeo.social).

 To create an account, go through the following steps: